lucianistrati/lucianistrati.github.io/README.md

 - Date of Birth: September 13, 1999
 - Mail:  lucianistrati@yahoo.com
 - Languages: Romanian/English (advanced), French/Spanish (intermediate), German (beginner)
-- Programming languages: Python (advanced), C++/Java/R (intermediate), Julia (beginner)
+- Programming languages: Python (advanced), C++/Java (intermediate), R/Julia (beginner)

 ### About me

-I am a Machine Learning Engineering involved in multiple AI-related projects, the two on which I focus the most are a business one with a friend and a volunteering oriented one inside ["Integritate pe Bune"](https://integritatepebune.ro/) NGO.
+I am a Machine Learning Engineering involved in multiple AI-related projects, the two on which I focus the most are a business one with a partner and a volunteering oriented one inside ["Integritate pe Bune"](https://integritatepebune.ro/) NGO.

 I have two years of working experience in Machine Learning.
 The companies/institutions I worked for are (in chronological order): [SRI(Romanian Intelligence Service)](https://www.sri.ro/), [Metaminds](https://www.metaminds.com/), [EmailTreeAI](https://emailtree.ai/) and [Ordaos Bio](https://ordaos.bio/).
 I worked with all kinds of data in my ML engineering roles: video, image, text, biological, timeseries and tabular.